How a testicle cancer check can save your life

 It’s important to get to know the regular look and feel of your testicles and to take notice of any changes.

-Check yourself, opens in a new tab after a warm bath or shower, when the skin of your scrotum is relaxed.
+Check yourself after a warm bath or shower, when the skin of your scrotum is relaxed.
 Examine each testicle thoroughly by rolling it gently between your fingers and thumb.

 Look for any lumps or bumps that are not normally there or for any changes in the size or shape of your testicles.
 You shouldn't feel any pain or discomfort during this process.